Phormosoma placenta: Biology

-P. placenta is a gregarious species and can sometimes be found aggregating in large groups on sand and coral rubble substrates.
+Phormosoma placenta is a gregarious species and can sometimes be found aggregating in large groups on sand and coral rubble substrates.
 It is believed to be an omnivore, primarily eating algal fragments which sink to the seabed or other detritus.
 Examination of its stomach contents has found 3 mm pellets of mud bound together by mucus.

 Juvenile cusk-eels have been found to associate with P. placenta, either hiding underneath it or between the long spines on its aboral surface.
 The fish are believed to receive protection from predators among the spines and may be able to feed in areas with few natural refugia.

 Like other sea urchins, P. placenta is gonochoristic, individual animals being either male or female.
 The eggs contain large yolks and are buoyant.
 They are fertilised by sperm released by males and rise at the rate of 25 cm per minute, taking two days to ascend from bathyal depths to the surface.
 They later lose their buoyancy and sink to the seabed.
 The embryos feed on their yolks and develop directly without a planktonic larval stage.
 P. placenta does not seem to be seasonal in its reproductive activities, spawning at any time of year.
 The aggregation of many individuals in one area increases the chances of fertilisation taking place and the buoyancy of the eggs should aid in their dispersal.

+Taxonomy

+The species was first described in 1872 by Charles Wyville Thomson, from a specimen dredged from a depth of 500 fathoms of the Butt of Lews, and from fragments taken in deep waters of the Rockall Channel.